-Use digital tools to support Mental Health and Wellbeing for young people

-All schools in the Central Locality offer counselling, and each provides free physical activity to enhance the mental wellbeing of children, regardless of circumstances.
-The Safer Schools app was launched in 2022 with 100% of schools signed up in the Central Locality.
-The app includes features to help parents and carers navigate challenges such as absence reporting and safeguarding concerns, as well as develop easier channels of communication.
+Use digital tools to support Mental Health and Wellbeing for young people carers navigate challenges such as absence reporting and safeguarding concerns, as well as develop easier channels of communication.
 All local parents and carers can access the app, which has been promoted widely in school newsletters.
 Initial feedback from parents has been positive, and formal evaluation data will be available for future reporting periods.
 We recognise the role physical activity plays in supporting good mental health and through the Active Schools Programme, all Central Locality schools provide free physical activity opportunities for pupils.